June 23, 2022

 A well-written mission statement uses clear, compelling language that is easy to understand.
 If your mission statement is too lengthy, it loses its power and won’t effectively share your brand’s core values.
 Some of the world’s largest companies have very short mission statements.
 For example, Tesla sums up its goal in one powerful statement — “To accelerate the world’s transition to sustainable energy.”

 With so many other builders and developers in the market, your mission statement should capture what makes your company stand out from the competition.
 In fact, you shouldn’t be afraid to look at other mission statements in the real estate industry.

 Think about your niche in the market — are you catering to a demographic that’s often underserved by real estate developers?
-Do you offer unique customer service solutions that others don’t?
-Make sure you articulate those things in your mission statement.
+Do you offer unique customer service solutions to pain points that others don’t?
+Can you deliver extra touches of luxury that others can’t match?
+Make sure to speak to those elements in your mission statement.

 Think about your mission statement from multiple perspectives.